monome/docs/norns/help.md

 1. Open a terminal on a computer connected to the same network as your shield
 2. Execute: `ssh we@norns.local`
   Password: `sleep`
+  - if you cannot connect to `we@norns.local`, try replacing `norns.local` with your shield's IP address, discoverable by hitting K2 on the `SELECT / SYSTEM / SLEEP` screen
 3. Execute: `sudo raspi-config`
-4. Navigate to Advanced and hit RETURN
+4. Navigate to `Advanced Options` and hit RETURN
 5. Select `Expand Filesystem` and hit RETURN
 6. Lots of activity will happen.
 When it's done, power down and reboot.
 If you get any errors, reboot again.
 7. [Connect norns to your network](../wifi-files) and [update via SYSTEM  > UPDATE](../wifi-files/#update)